On this page

 sudo reboot now

-Phase 4: The Belt and Braces Firewall
+Phase 4: The Belt-and-Braces Firewall

 sudo ufw default deny incoming